Angel Blog

 Show Your Appreciation to Deployed Soldiers Through Letter Writing

 Letter Writing is not a lost art here at Soldiers’ Angels.
-Our letter writing team takes pride in sending letters to deployed soldiers as a way to brighten their day.
-It’s just one of the many ways we try to ensure that our troops feel appreciated.
-It’s nice to let our service members know that there are complete strangers who are grateful for what they do for our country.
+Our Angels (Virtual Volunteers) take pride in sending letters to Deployed Service Members as a way to brighten their day.
+It’s just one of the many ways we try to ensure they feel appreciated.
+It’s nice to let Service Members know that there are complete strangers who are grateful for what they do for our country.

-If you’re looking to give back in some way and show you’re appreciation, joining our Letter Writing Team may be right up your alley!
+If you’re looking to give back in some way and show you’re appreciation, letter writing may be right up your alley!

 How it works

-When you sign up to become a verified angel, you are joining a team of angels who work together to support our cause of ensuring no soldier goes unloved.
+When you sign up to become a verified Angel, you are joining a community of volunteers who work together to support our cause of ensuring “no Service Member goes unloved.”
 The first step is to become verified.
-For the safety and security of our troops, we do not release addresses for deployed soldiers or units to anyone who has not been verified through us and joined a team.
+For the safety and security of our troops, we do not release addresses for Deployed Service Members or units to anyone who has not been verified.
+Verification happens one of two ways:

 Send as many letters as you want

 The number of letters you send is up to you.
-You can send as many letters per week as you want but you must meet the minimum of one name per week.
+You can choose to send letters daily, weekly, or monthly.
 We have some letter writers who write as many as 21 letters per week!

 You just don’t know how much we appreciate how much you do for us.
 Days like today my head was down, until I got your postcards.
 A lot of us have families that don’t even take the time out to write, whether it’s on Facebook or paper.
 It’s a special feeling just to get mail, just to know you’re being thought about is a blessing…We love you all and thank you for your appreciation.” – Specialist Harris